xcart/xcart-docs/_pages/kb_en/modules/multi-vendor/vendor_registration.md

 The company name, description and company address submitted via the vendor registration form will be used to pre-configure the vendor's profile settings and, if required, the vendor's ship-from address.

-Once the form has been submitted, the store administrator will be notified of the new vendor registration and will find the registered vendor profile listed in the Users section of the Admin area:
+Once the form has been submitted, the store administrator will be able to see the registered vendor profile listed in the Users section of the Admin area:

 ![]({{site.baseurl}}/attachments/8749143/8716878.png)